victorjmarin/ARCCUpdateSite/README.md

 ![Alt text](/figures/CondCumulativelyAdd.PNG?raw=true "Pattern: Conditional cumulatively adding")

-Notice that vertex (1) now also has an approximate expression `c = [Any digit]`.
+Notice that vertex (1) now also has an approximate expression in red, `c = [Any digit]`.
 We include this if we believe that a common error in this pattern, for that particular statement is a bad initialization to some other number other than 0.

 Another common way to make a pattern more flexible and reusable is to remove the type from an *Assign* vertex (making it *Untyped*).
-That way the vertex will be able to match with either an assinment statement or a declaration.
-This is a useful strategy if we know that the variable being assigned in the reference code snippet may actually be a method parameter in another version of the code.
+That way the vertex will be able to match with either an assinment statement or a declaration statement.
+This is a useful technique if we know that the variable being assigned in the reference code snippet may sometimes be a method parameter in other versions of the code.
 Method parameters are basically declaration statements (type *Decl*) in our graph structure.
 We don't need to use this tactic in this example.

 Now that we have designed our pattern, we write it in XML form.
 This is pretty straightforward: